-The proposed project will replace an existing vacant lot and surface parking lot with 54 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
-The 53 affordable units will be permanent supportive housing units serving seniors over the age of 55 who are currently without shelter.
-The project will also provide supportive services on the ground floor, including social service offices and a computer lab, to provide assistance to its residents.
+The proposed project will replace an surface parking lot with 43 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
+The 42 affordable units will be permanent supportive housing units serving seniors over the age of 55 who are currently without shelter.
+The project will also provide supportive services on the ground floor, including a community room and offices to provide assistance to its residents.

-In addition, the site's Assessor Parcel Number (APN # 5082023002) have been identified in the 2013-2021 Housing Element's Inventory of Sites for Housing.
+In addition, the site's Assessor Parcel Numbers (APN #4262009001 and 4262009002) have been identified in the 2013-2021 Housing Element's Inventory of Sites for Housing.
 The Inventory of Sites for Housing identifies parcels suitable for additional residential development without the need for any discretionary zoning action by the City.
 Therefore, the project is consistent with the Housing Element's vision of providing housing on these applicable sites.
 As such, the proposed project substantially conforms to the purpose of the Housing Element of the General Plan.